The Complete Compliance Guide to Archiving of Online Data

 The Importance of Data Mapping

-Since the sudden shift to remote work caused by COVID-19, employees have become entirely dependent on platforms and solutions like Slack, Workplace from Meta, Microsoft Teams, Zoom, and G Suite to communicate and collaborate.
+Since the sudden shift to remote work caused by COVID-19, employees have become entirely dependent on platforms and solutions like Workplace from Meta, Microsoft Teams, Zoom, and G Suite to communicate and collaborate.
 As we’ve seen, this means that monitoring and managing this flow of data has become crucial as well.

 Companies need to understand what data they’re holding and where it lives.
 The first crucial step to achieving this visibility is a comprehensive data inventory.